MYTH: Tooth loss is a natural part of ageing.

 MYTH: Gum disease affects all races and ethnicities equally.

 FACT: While gum disease can affect anyone, certain populations are especially at risk.
 People of Black African and Hispanic heritage are more likely to develop gum problems than people of European descent.
-While the reason for this increased risk is not known, it may be due to the frequency of dental visits or different inflammatory responses in different ethnicities, difference in diet and susceptibility to the oral bacteria that causes gum disease.
+While the reason for this increased risk is not known, it may be due to the frequency of dental visits or different inflammatory responses in different ethnicities, differences in diet and susceptibility to the oral bacteria that causes gum disease.

 MYTH: Treatment for gum disease is painful.

-FACT: Local anesthesia, sedation techniques and over-the-counter medications, have made patients’ treatment experiences pleasant and comfortable.
+FACT: Local anaesthesia, sedation techniques and over-the-counter medications, have made patients’ treatment experiences pleasant and comfortable.
 Many patients find they are back to their normal routines on the same day or by the next day.

-MYTH: Gum disease is easy to identify, even in its early stages, so my dentist would tell me if I had it.
+MYTH: Gum disease is easy to identify, even in its early stages, so my Dentist would tell me if I had it.